cds-snc/exploration-documentation/ExplorationSprintGuide.md

 *   Documentation around IT Asset Management or Change Advisory Board process (ideally recent minutes from meetings where they discussed new technologies)
 *   Any other supporting documentation that explains who the users are, how they are impacted, and why they need help

-Once they’ve been collected, make sure that they’re added to the [repository of documents](https://drive.google.com/drive/folders/1nWf_uHzCkkCehJtJwoNjvXY5pOSs0dwJ) received from the partner in the Partner folder.
+Once they’ve been collected, make sure that they’re added to the [repository of documents (internal link only)](https://drive.google.com/drive/folders/1nWf_uHzCkkCehJtJwoNjvXY5pOSs0dwJ) received from the partner in the Partner folder.
 If there’s additional context surrounding the purpose of the documents, consider adding information on them in a document index.

 ### 8. Create a glossary for the sprint